Visualizing Results in Generative Design

 The order of the thumbnails can be sorted based on the inputs or outputs of the Dynamo script, with a toggle for both ascending and descending values.

-.
-This is a type of mathematical diagram that uses cartesian coordinates to display values across a set of data.
+The first chart in the Explore Outcomes dialog that visualizes data is a scatterplot.
+This is a type of mathematical diagram that uses Cartesian coordinates to display values across a set of data.

-Generative Design allows you to select which values are displayed along both the X- and Y-axes, as well as which ones drive the size and colour of the circles in this 4D view.
+Generative Design allows you to select which values are displayed along both the X- and Y-axes, as well as which ones drive the size and color of the circles in this 4D view.
 The values can be chosen from the inputs or outputs you defined in the Dynamo graph in the previous steps.

-graph.
-This chart show a set of vertical parallel lines, equally spaced, that represent the inputs and outputs.
+The other chart available in Explore Outcomes is a parallel coordinates graph, which is the default option.
+This chart shows a set of vertical parallel lines, equally spaced, that represent the inputs and outputs of the graph.
 Each design option is represented as a polyline whose vertices sit on each parallel axis.
 The position of the polylines vertices on the axis corresponds to the value of the input or output.

 The graph can be filtered by dragging the selection on each vertical axis.